 Here’s Why Your Deck Stain Keeps Peeling

-Believe it or not, springtime is only about a month away.
-As the weather warms up and the days get longer, people will begin gathering outdoors on their decks to soak it all in.
+When the weather warms up and the days get longer, people begin gathering outdoors on their decks to soak it all in.
 But if you haven’t checked in on your deck in a while, you might find that it’s looking worse for the wear.
 If your deck stain is peeling, you might wonder what caused it and how to prevent it from happening in the future.
 Let’s explore why your deck stain keeps peeling and what you can do about it.

 Too Much Stain and Trapped Moisture

-For instance, deck stain can be overapplied to a surface.
+Deck stain can also be overapplied to a surface.
 Wood can only absorb so much stain.
 If too much stain is applied, the excess material will linger slightly above the surface and prevent moisture from rain and dew from leaving the wood.
 If this moisture can’t evaporate, it will remain on the surface and begin peeling away the stain.